 1. Teams that have budgeted funds may expend those funds at the direction of the team subject to oversight by the Board of Directors.

-2 The Board of Directors has the authority for discretionary spending not to exceed the total for the approved budget by $500.
+2. The Board of Directors has the authority for discretionary spending not to exceed the total for the approved budget by $500.

-3 The Board of Directors does not have the authority to expend any amount toward property acquisition or to make any commitment to expenditures beyond the current fiscal year without congregation approval.
+3. The Board of Directors does not have the authority to expend any amount toward property acquisition or to make any commitment to expenditures beyond the current fiscal year without congregation approval.

 4. The Board of Directors has the authority to create special funds for targeted purposes, which shall be funded by direct donations by members or friends of the church.

 5. The Board of Directors may expend funds from Board- approved, special funds only for the purpose designated for the funds and according to whatever provisions are stipulated in the Finance policy governing special funds.